dedica-team/nivio/docs/source/install.rst

 The landscape diagram should update immediately in your browser.

-Only if you change the name of the landscape itself, or want to see label changes in the info tabs, and probably other things outside of the main diagram, then you need to refresh the browser manually.
+Only if you change the name of the landscape itself, then you need to refresh the browser manually.

 As long as the landscape's `identifier` is the same, it will be updated in place.
 If you change the landscape identifier in the YAML file, then Nivio will create a new, separate landscape.